FAQS

 What is the cancellation policy?

-1. No charge if you cancel at least 24 hours before the start of the activity.
+• Free cancellation up to 24 hours before the start of the activity.

-For cancellations, you must contact us by email (vulcanotrekking@gmail.com) or WhatsApp (+34 608098383).
+To cancel, please contact us by email (vulcanotrekking@gmail.com) or WhatsApp (+34 608098383)

 Are there any environmental rules and recommendations?